wooni005/nibeuplink/README.md

 And thanks to David for the very good background information / howto page about how to use the Nibe Uplink API: https://www.marshflattsfarm.org.uk/wordpress/?page_id=3480

-In this example where are also using his server for the callback URL, you can also put this script on your own server.

 ## Installing this module